gau-nernst/vision-toolbox/README.md

 - Optimizer: SGD, learning rate = 0.5, weight decay = 2e-5, 100 epochs
 - LR schedule: Linear warmup for 5 epochs, then cosine annealing
-- Batch size: 1024 (512 per GPU, 2x RTX3090, DDP)
+- Batch size: 1024 (512 per GPU, 2x RTX3090, DDP, no SyncBN)
 - Augmentations: Random Resized Crop, Trivial Augmentation, Randome Erasing (p=0.1), CutMix (alpha=1.0), and MixUp (alpha=0.2).
 For each batch, either CutMix or MixUp is applied, but not both.
+  - Random Erasing, CutMix, and Mixup are removed for small models (Darknet-19, VoVNet-19-slim)
 - Label smoothing = 0.1
 - Train res: 176
 - Val resize: 232, Val crop: 224
 - Mixed-precision training

 Note: All hyperparameters are adopted from torchvision's recipe, except number of epochs (600 in torchvision's vs 100 in mine).
 Since the training time is shorter, augmentations should be reduced.
+Model EMA is not used.

 PyTorch Lightning is used to train the models (see `classifier.py`).
 The easiest way to run training is to use Lightning CLI with a config file (see below).
 Note that PyTorch Lightning is not required to create, run, and load the models.